DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 ### Other technical aspects

 The server runs on a Raspberry Pi 4 4GB, with Raspberry Pi OS 32-bit.
+Several attempts at upgrading to a 64-bit distro have failed, including Raspberry Pi OS Beta (Couldn't handle backports), openSUSE (RaspPi version is broken), and Ubuntu MATE (Very bad optimising).

 ### Privacy

 Since the server is based on AdGuard Home, the user's IP addresses and the domains they query, are stored on the server, and I reserve the right to browse through the queries if I feel bored for some reason.

-Current upstreams as of 2nd of March 2021:
+Current upstreams as of 14th of March 2021:

 * `https://mozilla.cloudflare-dns.com/dns-query`
 * `https://dns.google/dns-query`